yosoufe/FEND/Notes/part4_webpack.md

   }
 };
 ```
-Now are js code is going to become a library called `Client`.
+Now all our js code is going into a library called `Client`.

 We need to export js file into client library by adding the following to `client/index.js`:
 ```js